lichle/Weather/README.md

 ## Architecture
-- MVI
-	- Model: represents the state of the application
-	- View: the UI component that renders the Model and displays it to the user
-	- Intent: The Intent is a user action or event that triggers a state change in the ViewModel
 - Clean architecture: the dependency is: View -> ViewModel -> UseCase -> Repository -> Database
+- Unidirectional MVVM:
+	- Model: represents the data layer, typically responsible for business logic, data access, and network or database operations.
+	- View: represents the user interface (UI) that displays data and receives user inputs (e.g., buttons, text fields).
+	- ViewModel: Acts as a bridge between the View and the Model.
+It manages the UI-related logic, transforms data from the Model, and exposes it to the View.
+It also handles user actions and updates the Model or its internal state accordingly.

+Why Unidirectional MVVM?
+**Unidirectional MVVM**: The flow of data in one direction— from the Model to the ViewModel to the View and back—ensures that the application’s state is predictable.
+Since state changes always flow in one direction, it’s easier to track how data moves through the system, which reduces the likelihood of bugs.
+**Traditional MVVM**: In traditional MVVM, especially with two-way data binding, state changes can happen in multiple directions, often simultaneously.
+The View can directly modify the ViewModel or even the Model, making it harder to trace where the state is being changed.
+This can lead to unpredictable behavior and harder-to-debug issues.

 ## Project structure
 - Data package: